Vivid Trace 2021.1 Confluence Integration

 List of trace configurations, aggregated from all Jiras connected by application links.

 Click or tap a trace configuration to select it.
-The currently selected trace is in bold.
+The currently selected trace is highlighted.

 Inserts the selected trace into the page.